ChaosSquad/.github/profile/README.md

 ## ChaosSquad
-We are a german group that creates Minecraft gamemodes and game projects.
+We are a group that creates Minecraft gamemodes and game projects.

 ### Discord Server
 You can join our discord server (here)[https://discord.gg/6Vug8J6XET].